AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Test with real application.
 * Benchmark performance of backend.
 * Get SYCL running on Android device.
-* Enable backed on Windows CI.
 * Add CI for KosmicKrisp mesa Vulkan on Metal implementation.
 * Add CI to self-hosted runners.
-* Add CI for Google Swiftshader

 ## Test Status